Ancient African Queens: New Perspectives on Black History

-Join our panel as they discuss how reassessing 19th and 20th century colonial attitudes can bring new perspectives to fascinating aspects of ancient Egyptian culture and its place in African history.
+See our panel discuss how reassessing 19th and 20th century colonial attitudes can bring new perspectives to fascinating aspects of ancient Egyptian culture and its place in African history.

 In the 19th and 20th centuries European and American Egyptologists appropriated ancient Egypt into an idea of ‘Western civilisation’ and set it apart from other African cultures.
 This historical colonial bias against Africa has ramifications on how we interpret ancient Egyptian and Sudanese collections today.

-Curator Dr Margaret Maitland and Dr Solange Ashby will examine colonial-era biases which cast ancient Egypt as culturally superior and consider the politics of representation.
-They will reassess the cultural connections between ancient Egypt and Nubia, applying this new perspective to historical collections in recognition of the importance of Nubian material culture.
-The event includes a live Q&A.
+Curator Dr Margaret Maitland and Dr Solange Ashby examine colonial-era biases which cast ancient Egypt as culturally superior and consider the politics of representation.
+They reassess the cultural connections between ancient Egypt and Nubia, applying this new perspective to historical collections in recognition of the importance of Nubian material culture.

 Dr Margaret Maitland is Principal Curator of the Ancient Mediterranean and Head of the Mediterranean, Africa, Americas and Oceania Section at National Museums Scotland.
-Margaret will discuss recent research on the ‘Qurna Queen’ burial group, the first major reassessment since its excavation over a hundred years ago.
+Margaret discusses recent research on the ‘Qurna Queen’ burial group, the first major reassessment since its excavation over a hundred years ago.

 Dr Solange Ashby is a President’s Postdoctoral Fellow at the University of California, Los Angeles.
-Solange will discuss her current research which focusses on the roles of royal and noble women – Kushite queens, priestesses, mothers – in traditional Nubian religious practices.
+Solange discusses her current research which focusses on the roles of royal and noble women – Kushite queens, priestesses, mothers – in traditional Nubian religious practices.

 Part of Black History Month 2022